renode/renode-docs/source/introduction/installing.rst

 The complete installation instructions are described in the `Renode project README <https://github.com/renodeio/renode/blob/master/README.rst#installation>`_.

-For instructions how to install Renode from sources (advanced users) see :ref:`building-from-source`.
+For instructions how to install Renode from sources (for advanced users) see :ref:`building-from-source`.